RaysceneNS/rayscenens.github.io/_posts/2018-06-02-seed-data-in-entity-framework-core.md

 ---
-title: How-to seed data in an Entity Framework Core 2.0 project
-excerpt: "The data seeding mechanism in Entity Framework Core has changed from the implementation in EF6.
-This is a quick-start method to implement data seeding in your projects."
 tags: [.Net]
 ---

-# Seeding data in Entity Framework Core
+# How-to seed data in an Entity Framework Core 2.0 project

+The data seeding mechanism in Entity Framework Core has changed from the implementation in EF6.
+This is a quick-start method to implement data seeding in your projects.

+## Background

 Recently I was playing around with Entity Framework Core.
 And needed to seed some data, but found that the seeding support has changed quite a bit from how it was setup in Entity Framework 6.